 While working as an LPN in a nursing home, Sally met a patient in her eighties who was a talented painter and always wanted to exhibit in her own art show.
-Sally simply went ahead and arranged an art exhibit and reception for her in Cheshire, where the patient even sold two paintings.
-"She was beside herself with joy!" recalled Sally.
+Sally simply went ahead and for him.
+She spoke with other senior wish agencies that told Sally she would have to do all the work.
+If that was the case, why not start her own foundation with the mission of fulfilling the dreams of senior adults?